R friendly multi-threading in C++: Benchmarks

 \subsubsection{Empty jobs}

 To start, we measure the performance for running empty jobs.
-The solid line in Figure \ref{fig:benchEmpty} indicates the time required to run a single threaded loop with \code{jobs} iterations doing nothing.
-The other lines show the performance of various parallel abstractions: \pkg{RcppThread}'s \code{ThreadPool} and \code{parallelFor}, and parallel for loops based on \pkg{OpenMP} and \pkg{RcppParallel}.
+The solid line in Figure~\ref{fig:benchEmpty} indicates the time required to run a single threaded loop with \code{jobs} iterations doing nothing.
+The other lines show the performance of various parallel abstractions: \pkg{RcppThread}'s `\code{ThreadPool}' and \code{parallelFor}, and parallel for loops based on \pkg{OpenMP} and \pkg{RcppParallel}.

-The abstractions provided by \RcppThread are much slower than their competitors (note the log scale on the y axis).
+The abstractions provided by \RcppThread are much slower than their competitors (note the log scale on the $y$-axis).
 This has two reasons.
 The \RcppThread functions are weighted with infrastructure for synchronization with \proglang{R}.
 Further, the competitor libraries are highly optimized for high-throughput scenarios by avoiding memory locks as much as possible.

-We also observe that the parallel for loops are are much faster than the thread pool.
+We also observe that the parallel for loops are much faster than the thread pool.
 Since the thread pool accepts new jobs at any time, it must handle any job as a separate instance.
-Parallel for loops know up front how much work there is and bundle jobs into a smaller number of batches.
+Parallel for loops know upfront how much work there is and bundle jobs into a smaller number of batches.
 This technique reduces the necessary amount of synchronization between threads.

 The single threaded version was the fastest, by far.
 Of course, we cannot expect any gain from parallelism when there is nothing to do.
 When jobs are that light, the overhead vastly outweighs the benefits of concurrent computation.